serenachung/gettingAndCleaningData/CodeBook.md

     ```

-6. From the dataset in step 5, create a new file called `averagedData.txt.`, which contents independent tidied dataset with the average of each variable for each activity and each subject.
+6. From the dataset in step 5, create a new file called `averagedData.txt`, which contents independent tidied dataset with the average of each variable for each activity and each subject.

     The `dplyr` package is used to calcuate the averages for each activity and each subject:

     ```r
     library(dplyr)
     averagedData.df <- desiredData.df %>%
             group_by(subject,activity) %>%
             summarize_each(funs(mean))
     ```

-    `averagedData.df` contains 180 rows and 88 columns
+    `averagedData.df` contains 180 rows and 88 columns with the same column names as listed above for `desiredData.df`.

     The tidied data framed `averagedData.df` is written to file averagedData.txt: